-When a thermal drone search helps, and when it may not
+When a drone search helps, and when it probably does not

 Good fit

-• Your dog was recently lost or sighted in a known area.
+- Your dog was recently lost or seen in a known area.

-• The search area includes open land, trails, washes, fields, foothills, or edges of neighborhoods.
+- The area includes open land, trails, washes, fields, foothills, or neighborhood edges.

-• There is enough information to prioritize likely routes, bedding zones, or recent movement.
+- There is enough information to choose likely routes, bedding areas, or recent movement paths.

 Not always a good fit

-• Restricted airspace such as near airports, military installations, or other no-fly zones.
+- Restricted airspace near airports, military areas, or other no-fly zones.

 Timing and conditions

-• Launch as soon as possible.
-Lost dogs can cover distance quickly, so faster deployment can improve the odds before the search area grows.
+- Call as soon as you can.
+Lost dogs can cover distance quickly, so early information helps keep the search area smaller.

-• Recent sightings matter.
-Fresh location information helps narrow the search and makes flight time more productive.
+- Recent sightings matter.
+Fresh location information helps us spend flight time in the right places.

-In Southern California, terrain and temperature shift quickly.
-Open space near neighborhoods, trail systems, flood channels, canyons, and foothill areas can all create strong search opportunities when timing is right.
+In Southern California, terrain and temperature can change fast.
+Open space near neighborhoods, trail systems, flood channels, canyons, and foothills can all be good search areas when the timing is right.

 What to expect during a lost dog search

-A thermal drone does not guarantee a find, but it can improve the odds and help rule out low-probability areas much faster than searching on foot alone.
+A thermal drone does not guarantee a find, but it can cover ground quickly and rule out areas that would take much longer to check on foot.

-• You can follow the search process and help guide decisions in real time as the search develops.
+- You can follow the search and help guide decisions as new information comes in.

 Lost dog search FAQ